New York survey suggests 2.7 million in state may have coronavirus antibodies

 Among other limitations, Cuomo said the official death count of 15,500 was surely an undercount because it only included people who had died in hospitals or nursing homes and not those who expired at home without a COVID-19 diagnosis.

-The true death toll could result in a higher fatality rate than the survey’s 0.5 percent, which was calculated by dividing the estimated number of infected — 14% of New York’s 19 million residents, or 2.7 million people — by the 15,500 figure.
+The true death toll could result in a higher fatality rate than the survey’s 0.5 percent, which was calculated by dividing the official statewide death count to date of around 15,500 by the estimated number of infected - 14% of New York’s 19 million residents, or 2.7 million people.

 Stephen Hawes, chair of the University of Washington’s department of epidemiology, said he believed it was likely that New York’s survey was overestimating the infection rate somewhat by targeting people moving around in society.